UPPMAX/HPC-python/docs/packages.rst

       - HPC2N has both Python 2.7.x and Python 3.x installed.
       - We will be using Python 3.x in this course.
 For this course, the recommended version of Python to use on Kebnekaise is 3.9.5

 	NOTE:  HPC2N do NOT recommend (and do not support) using Anaconda/Conda on our systems.
-You can read more about this here: https://www.hpc2n.umu.se/documentation/guides/anaconda
+You can read more about this here: `Anaconda <https://www.hpc2n.umu.se/documentation/guides/anaconda>`_.

       - This is a selection of the packages and libraries installed at HPC2N.
 These are all installed as **modules** and need to be loaded before use.